AbhiGowdaIndia/Ansible/Modules/README.md

 ### The module which we commonly used in ansible playbook / roles with examples.

+* Modules are building blocks of ansible tasks.

+* They are samll programs that performs a specific action on a managed node, such as installing a package, copying file or managing service.

 ### File & Directory Management

 * **copy**